Centre for Aboriginal Medical and Dental Health (CAMDH)

 The Centre for Aboriginal Medical and Dental Health (CAMDH) aims to increase and support Aboriginal and Torres Strait Islander people aspiring to graduate as doctors, dentists, podiatrists and become leaders in the field of Aboriginal Health.
 CAMDH also develops and teaches curriculum that values Aboriginal knowledge and processes to create a culturally safe environment for Aboriginal people accessing health care.

-CAMDH was established in 1996 to assist the Faculty of Health and Medical Sciences to:
+CAMDH was established in 1996 to assist the Health and Medical Sciences Schools to:

 - Improve the recruitment and retention of Aboriginal students in Medicine and Dentistry.

-- Collaborate with departments across the Faculty of Health and Medical Sciences in teaching Aboriginal Health issues.
+- Collaborate with departments across the Health and Medical Sciences Schools teaching in Aboriginal Health issues.

-- Strengthen and build partnerships between CAMDH, Aboriginal organisations and departments within the Faculty.
+- Strengthen and build partnerships between CAMDH, Aboriginal organisations and departments within the University.

 - Teach curriculum that reflects Aboriginal values, knowledge and processes.